 DESCRIPTION OF WORK

-The contractor shall be responsible for proper selection and adjustment of the operation of the MEP systems and equipment, meeting the specified design noise criteria, and limiting vibration levels to the”imperceptible” zone on the Reinher-Meister Scale.
+The contractor shall be responsible for proper selection and adjustment of the operation of the MEP systems and equipment, meeting the specified design noise criteria, and limiting vibration levels to the ”imperceptible” zone on the Reiher-Meister Scale.

-The above requirements are essential for all occupied areas other than plant rooms but also are required wherever the unfavourable noise and vibration levels could conceivably cause damage to structures or services.
+The above requirements are essential for all occupied areas other than plant rooms but also are required wherever the unfavorable noise and vibration levels could conceivably cause damage to structures or services.

 Adequately isolate all equipment to maintain acceptable noise levels in the occupied areas of the building as specified below.
 Take noise measurements over the complete audible frequency range in each of the occupied zones under, above and beside mechanical equipment rooms and where indicated by the Consultant Submit a report, complete with resultant sound curves to the Consultant substantiating that all equipment has been adequately isolated and that acceptable noise levels exist in the occupied zones.
 Refer to the following acceptable NC levels:

 |Cafeteria (seating area)